The universal sl_2 invariant and Milnor invariants: Introduction

+where $Z^t$ is the projection of the Kontsevich integral onto the so--called ``tree part'' $\mathcal{A}^t(l)$ of $\mathcal{A}(l)$,\footnote{The ``tree part'' is well-defined in the space $\mathcal{B}(l)$ of labeled Jacobi diagrams, which is isomorphic to $\mathcal{A}(l)$ as a $\mathbb{Q}$-module via an analogue of the PBW isomorphism from $S(sl_{2})$ to $U(sl_{2})$.
+In this paper we will use $\mathcal{B}(l)$ rather than $\mathcal{A}(l)$, see Section \ref{sec:HM} for details. } and where $\mu_{m}(L)$ is the Milnor map of $L$ regarded as an element of $\mathcal{A}^t(l)$.
+If we knew the weight system $W^{U}$ explicitly, we could easily deduce a relation between Milnor invariants and the universal $sl_{2}$ invariant by transfering Habegger-Masbaum's result (\ref{eq:HM}) via $W^{U}$; but, again, this is not the case.
+Actually, our first main result, Theorem \ref{sth2} below, implies that, when restricting to the image of Milnor map, we can identify $W$ and $W^{U}$ via the $\mathbb{Q}$-linear isomorphism $\rho$.
+In other words, we give a partial construction of $W^{U}$.

-called \textit{the $sl_2$ weight system}, which is defined on the space $\mathcal{B}(l)$ of $\{1,\ldots, l\}$-labeled Jacobi diagram (see Section \ref{4} for the definition).
-Actually $\mu_{m}(L)$ is contained in the space of tree Jacobi diagrams, i.e. connected and simply connected Jacobi diagrams, and the restriction of $W$ to the space of tree Jacobi diagrams takes values in $\prod_{m\geq 1}(S(sl_2)^{\otimes l})_{m+1} \hbar^m$; see Lemma \ref{wcc}.
-Thus we can compare $(W \circ \mu_{m})(L)$ and $J^t(L) := (\pi^t\circ J) (L)$, and obtain the following result. \begin{theorem*}[Theorem \ref{sth2}] Let $m\geq 1$.
-If $L$ is a string link with vanishing Milnor invariants of length $\le m$, then we have
+Let us now state the first main result explicitly.
+The Milnor map $\mu_{m}$ actually takes values in the space of tree Jacobi diagrams, i.e. connected and simply connected Jacobi diagrams.
+The restriction of $W$ to the space of tree Jacobi diagrams of degree $m$ takes values in $(U(sl_2)^{\otimes l})_{m+1} \hbar^m$, where $(U(sl_2)^{\otimes l})_{m+1}$ is the subspace of $U(sl_2)^{\otimes l}$ of homogeneous elements of degree $m+1$ with respect to the length of the words in $sl_2$ in the PBW basis, see Lemma \ref{wcc}.
+Thus, if we consider the projection